-One word.
-One word in a document that often contains thousands of words will determine whether your employment contract is enforceable or not.
 This principle applies whether it is the employer or the employee.
 What is that one word?
 It is Oklahoma, Texas, Pennsylvania or any other state.
-The word is the law of the state that controls the employment agreement.
+The word dictates what state’s law will control the employment agreement.

 An employment agreement usually provides something like “the laws of the State of [__________________] shall control this Agreement”.
 That means the parties to the agreement are choosing a particular state’s law to control how the agreement is interpreted.
 If both employer and employee are in the same state, the issue isn’t that significant.
 But when an employer has multi-state locations, the decision of which state’s law will apply is critical.